AbtinMogharabin/MakeMe-BNN/README.md

    - **CIFAR-10**: CIFAR-10 contains 60,000 images divided into 10 classes.
 The images are colored, with a resolution of 32x32 pixels.
 The 10 classes in CIFAR-10 are airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
 It contains 50,000 training images and 10,000 test images
    - **CIFAR-100**: This dataset contains 60,000 images across 100 classes, with 600 images per class.
 Like CIFAR-10, these are 32x32 pixel color images.
 The 100 classes are grouped into 20 superclasses, with each superclass containing five related classes.
 There are 50,000 training images and 10,000 test images, distributed equally across the 100 classes.
    - **Usage**: In the paper, this dataset was used to evaluate  for image classification tasks​​ with ResNet-50 and WideResNet-28x10 backbones.
 They did the training from scratch but pre-trained models would have similar results.
    - **Results**: The ABNN model achieved competitive performance on CIFAR-10 and CIFAR-100 when using ResNet-50 and WideResNet28-10 architectures.
-Specifically, for CIFAR-10 with ResNet-50, the accuracy was 95.4%, and for CIFAR-100, the accuracy was 78.9%.
+Specifically, for CIFAR-10 with WideResNet-28×10, they acheived the best AUPR and AUC (while having the smaller number of parameters), and for CIFAR-100 with ResNet-50, they had the best AUPR, AUC, and FPR95.
 The paper also provides details on the fast computation of the models compared to other uncertainty-based models.
 The training time for CIFAR-10 and CIFAR-100 datasets on ResNet-50 and WideResNet-28x10 backbones was 12 hours in total on a single RTX 3090.

 <div align="center">
     <img src="Images/CIFAR-10.png" alt="CIFAR-10" width="350" height="300">